pvtl-dnoguerol/kpush/README.md

     kubectl create ns kpush
     kubectl apply -f release.yml

+Once it is running, you will need to create `ImageResource` resources in order to do anything useful.
+Here is an example:

+    apiVersion: crd.whizzosoftware.com/v1alpha1
+    kind: ImageDeploy
+    metadata:
+      name: my-image-deploy
+      namespace: default
+    spec:
+      deployment:
+        metadata:
+          name: my-app
+          namespace: default
+          labels:
+            app: my-app
+        spec:
+          replicas: 1
+          selector:
+            matchLabels:
+              app: my-app
+          template:
+            metadata:
+              labels:
+                app: my-app
+            spec:
+              containers:
+                - name: my-app
+                  image: REF=imagename

+Note the container definition uses a `REF=` prefix for the image name.
+The name references the name of an `Image` resource which will be looked up to determine the latest available container image.
+The reference will be replaced with the actual container image in the resulting `Deployment` resource change.
+In the case of *kpack*, this would be the name of the `Image` resource created to support builds.
+Multiple containers with `Image` references are supported.

 ## TODO

 * The controller currently polls for `Image` and `ImageDeploy` resources.
 This is woefully inefficient and needs to be refactored to a watch.